Mhani3333/edu_project_market_analysis/README.md

 2) Which cities in Saudi Arabia should be prioritized for maximum impact if traditional marketing efforts will be involved, like school visits, educational exhibitions, or higher education events?
 3) What is the gender ratio of the targeted market (a way to determine family influence factor into decision-making for studying abroad)?
 4) The current age range is set between 18-31.
 Can this range be further narrowed?
+5) What are most interesting studying fields for targeted students to design a proper campaign?

 ## Data Source
 +400 Students' Information collected from an awareness campaign where participants visited the project's website and filled out a form with essential data used for this analysis.